PowerBiDevCamp/TranslationsBuilder/Docs/Understanding Translations in Power BI.md

 Power BI provides Internationalization and localization features which make it possible to build multi-language reports.
-For example, you can design a Power BI report that renders in English for some users while rendering in Spanish, French, German or Dutch for other users.
-If a company or organization has the requirement of building Power BI reports that support multiple languages, it's no longer necessary to clone and maintain a separate PBIX project file for each language.
-Instead, they can increase reuse and lower report maintenance by designing and implementing multi-language reports.
+For example, you can design a Power BI report that renders in English for some users while rendering in Spanish, German, Japanese or Hindi for other users.
+If a company or organization has the requirement of building Power BI reports that support multiple languages, it's not necessary to clone and maintain a separate PBIX project file for each language.
+Instead, they can increase reuse and lower report maintenance by designing and implementing a strategy for building multi-language reports.

-The purpose of this article is to explain the key concepts involved with the Power BI features for Internationalization and localization and to provide guidance for building reports that support multiple languages.
+The purpose of this article is to provide guidance for building Power BI reports that support multiple languages.
+You need to learn the key concepts of Power BI localization and a few essential skills to automate repetitive tasks that would take forever to complete manually.
+Once you understand how all the pieces fit together, you’ll be able to build multi-language reports for Power BI using a strategy that is reliable, predictable and scalable.

-The primary feature in Power BI used to build multi-language reports is known as **metadata translations**.
+The primary localization feature in Power BI used to build multi-language reports is known as **metadata translations**.
 Power BI inherited this feature from its predecessor, Analysis Services, which introduced metadata translations to add localization support to the data model associated with a tabular database or a multidimensional database.
 In Power BI, metadata translations support has been integrated at the dataset level.

 A metadata translation represents the property for a dataset object that's been translated for a specific language.
 Consider a simple